Jammicus/CurrencyRates/README.md

 To get the rates of a crypto currency, use
 `crypto <currency>`

+To list all currency options from either the crypto or normal API, add the -L flag before the crypto or normal command.

+`-L crypto`
+`-L normal`

 In both cases, the currency should be the 3 letter  abbreviation of the currency.
 For example, British Pounds would be GBP

 ## Usersettings